The Regional President of Diageo is Exercising Options

-Today it was reported that the Regional President of Diageo (DGEAF), Alberto Gavazzi, exercised options to sell 13,860 DGEAF shares for a total transaction value of $461.7K.
+Today it was reported that the Regional President of Diageo (DGEAF), John Kennedy, exercised options to sell 25,608 DGEAF shares for a total transaction value of $853.1K.

-This recent transaction decreases Alberto Gavazzi’s holding in the company by 15% to a total of $6.46 million.
-In addition to Alberto Gavazzi, 10 other DGEAF executives reported Sell trades in the last month.
+Following this transaction John Kennedy’s holding in the company was decreased by 15% to a total of $5.98 million.
+In addition to John Kennedy, 10 other DGEAF executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>